Last Updated on

 Shangri-La’s Tanjung Aru Resort and Spa: This resort is famous around Kota Kinabalu because of it’s proximity to one of KK’s most famous and popular beaches, Tanjung Aru.
 From this resort you have access to a private strip of beach and are a short walk away from the nightlife at the public section of Tanjung Aru.
 You’ll also love the pool, spa, and gym!
 This is the perfect option if you’re looking for beach access, but it’s the farthest away from the city center so you’ll need to catch a Grab (more on that later) to get off the property.

 Cozy Hostel: This hostel is one of the top-rated hotels in Kota Kinabalu!
 It is close to the airport, a great hub for getting Grabs, and within walking distance to a major shopping mall and a few restaurants.
 Friendly hosts keep the hostel clean, it includes WiFi and a complementary breakfast, and there is even a separate place for females only!

 Faloe Hostel: This hostel is actually the second-best rated hotel in Kota Kinabalu, and near enough to Cozy Hostel to access the same city landmarks.
 Faloe Hostel features an open common section, free laundry, and a free breakfast available ALL DAY!

-Planning a trip to Kota Kinabalu?
-Pin this list of free, cheap, and fun things to do for later!
+Planning a trip to Sabah?
+Pin this list of free, cheap, and fun things to do in Kota for later!

 *Our stay in Kota Kinabalu was sponsored by Sabah Tourism Board.
 As always, all opinions and suggestions are our own*